 New Tesla Roadster 2022: specs and on-sale date

-A raft of upcoming projects for Tesla means the company's new Roadster model now won't arrive until 2022 at the earliest
+A raft of upcoming projects for Tesla means the company's new Roadster model now won't go into production until 2022

 A long list of other projects for the US firm are said to be pushing back the start of production for the sports car.
 These include beginning production of the Model Y, the construction of a factory in Berlin, Germany, and production plans for both the Semi and the Cybertruck pickup – both of which can be expected to sell in much greater numbers than the Roadster, as well be more profitable.